Interpretation of Dreams

 The interpretation of dreams and their meaning

-The meaning of dreams and their interpretation has been a topic of great significance for human beings since ancient times, with different cultures having their own interpretation and meaning.
+The interpretation of dreams and their meaning it has been and continues to be a topic of great significance for human beings since ancient times, with different cultures having their own interpretation and meaning.

 In ancient Greece, dreams were seen as messages from the gods and were believed to be able to predict the future.
 In Egyptian culture, dreams were considered a form of communication with the dead.
 During the Middle Ages, it was believed that dreams were caused by demons or evil spirits.